hiccius/OpenGL/06-advanced/README.md

 - **Stencil testing** is used to discard fragments while rendering.
 It is done based on the content of the **stencil buffer** (usually an 8-bit buffer) and performed after the fragment is processed in the **fragment shader** but before **depth testing**.
 A common approach is to write to the buffer while rendering some objects and then conditionally render some fragments of the following objects based on the content of the buffer.

+- For textures that don't have a solid color but some **transparency** (**alpha** value less than 1.0), **blending** needs to be applied.
+Different **factors** can be used for the **destination** color vector (the one already in the **color buffer**) and the **source** color vector (new fragment's one) to perform the blending.
+A constant can also be added into the mix.
+    - To correctly render transparent objects so other objects that are behind them can be seen, it is necessary to render them in other from the ones in the **background** to the ones in the **foreground** so they can pass the depth test.
+There are other techniques to solve this issue, like **order independent transparency**.
+    - If it is only required to show parts of a texture and ignore others, the fragments can be directly **discarded** in the fragment shader using an alpha value as the threshold.

 ### Examples
 The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [1.
-Depth testing](#1-depth-testing) and [2.
-Stencil testing](#2-stencil-testing).
+Depth testing](#1-depth-testing), [2.
+Stencil testing](#2-stencil-testing) and [4.
+Blending](#4-blending).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. Depth testing
 This example shows the effect of different settings related to **depth testing**.
 If the example is executed with the option ```--disable```, no depth testing is performed.
 When the option is ```--visible```, the depth value of each fragment is displayed as a colour with values closer to 0.0 appearing black and values closer to 1.0, white.